FICS/disentangling_categorization/README.md

 $ export DATA_ROOT=<path to folder to store input data>
 $ export SAVE_ROOT=<path to folder to store output data>
 ```
-`DATA_ROOT` and `SAVE_ROOT` can be any folders you choose, just make sure they exist before continuing.
+`DATA_ROOT`, and`SAVE_ROOT` can be any folders you choose, just make sure they exist before continuing. `DATA_ROOT` will house the processed input data, while `SAVE_ROOT` will store the byproducts of experiments and analysis.

 Install the conda environment and activate it (assumed to be active for rest of the instructions):

 ```
+$ cd $DISENT_ROOT
 $ bash -i setup.sh
 $ conda activate disent
 ```

-Note: Scripts in this project were not tested on Windows systems, only Ubuntu 18/20.
-If you have ideas to add the functionality, open an issue or MR.
+Note: Scripts in this project were so far only tested on Linux systems (e.g., Debian and Ubuntu installs).
+If you have ideas to add the functionality for Windows or MacOS, open an issue or MR.

 ### JupyterLab